petyaracz/RaczRebrus2024/Readme.md

 2020).
 The Webcorpus contains 1.8e+07 types and 8e+09 tokens.
 We filtered the frequency list to include noun forms of two syllables with a back vowel + \<e\>.
 We used a spellchecker (Ooms 2022) and hand-filtering to winnow the list.
-We picked the 30 most common postpositions (noun suffixes) that co-occur with these nouns.
+We picked the 30 most common suffix types that co-occur with these nouns.
 The resulting list has 200 stems and 4501 suffixed forms.
 All stems are consonant-final.

-A sample of the data for the stem *dzsungel* (jungle) can be seen below:
+A sample of the data for the stem *dzsungel* (jungle) can be seen in Table 1.

 | suffix   | form        |  freq | examples              |
 |:---------|:------------|------:|:----------------------|